-Helping yourself usually start with a ‘Google Search’.
+Helping yourself usually starts with a ‘Google Search’.

 The responsibility for your health lies with YOU, not your doctor and certainly, not Google, which is actually good news for a change!

-Also, the internet is also full of ill-informed opinions, you may be starting to noticed this already.
+Also, the internet is also full of ill-informed opinions, you may have started to noticed this already.
 Nick-named ‘Dr Google’ can be full of propaganda, sales spiels sponsored by drug companies, or written by people with ‘snake oil’ treatments and miracle cures to sell.

 Patients like you, who are newly diagnosed with cancer, are scared and vulnerable.
 Claims of miraculous cures for cancers are all over the internet.
 It can be quite a dishonest place.